erkal/elm-3d-playground-exploration/README.md

 cd elm-3d-playground-exploration/examples/red-faced-cube
 ```

-To install all dependencies, type
+install all dependencies, type

 ```
 yarn
 ```

-To run a development server with hot-reloading, type
+and run a development server with hot-reloading by typing type

 ```
 yarn dev